frobware/jujuWand/README.md

    * translate: Used to translate the IP address of a state server to the index of the connection string in the output.

 ## wand.py
-A very lightweight wrapper around the Juju CLI and the local shell.
+A very lightweight wrapper around the Juju CLI.

 While I mostly use this by importing it and using it as an API, it will currently, if just run as a script,
  1. set up a high availability Juju state server cluster in my EC2 account with an ubuntu charm deployed